Construction Accounting Fundamentals

 Equipment and Depreciation

-Construction equipment averaging $250K per company depreciates using 5-7 year MACRS lives with 40% bonus depreciation available through 2024, yielding $100K first-year write-off on $250K excavator.
+Construction equipment averaging £250K per company depreciates using 5-7 year capital allowances lives with 40% first-year capital allowances available through 2024, yielding £100K first-year write-off on £250K excavator.
 This approach helps construction businesses manage equipment depreciation effectively in their accounting.
 It aligns with cash flow needs during heavy capital investments.

 Choose depreciation methods based on tax strategy and financial reporting.
-Straight-line spreads costs evenly, while MACRS accelerates deductions.
-Section 179 offers immediate expensing up to limits, aiding construction accounting liquidity.
+Straight-line spreads costs evenly, while capital allowances accelerates deductions.
+Annual Investment Allowance (AIA) offers immediate expensing up to limits, aiding construction accounting liquidity.

 Equipment Cost Allocation